lee-dohm/lee-dohm.github.io/_posts/2014-09-05-taking-the-p-out-of-pvp.md

 Why are they doing this?
 Because it is easier to turn humans into glorified AI than it is to convince those same humans to play nice with each other.

 [^griefing-drivatars]: The Drivatars can pick up somewhat aggressive playstyles from their human counterparts, but a Drivatar will never send you a threatening message or taunt you with what it purportedly did to your motherboard last night.
+[^pvp]: PvP &mdash; Player versus Player, the type of activity in a game where one human player is pitted against another human player.
+Constrast with PvE or Player versus Environment where the human player is pitted against the game environment.
+Non-consensual PvP is when one can be forced into a PvP situation by another player.
 [^wow-opt-in]: There were specific World of Warcraft servers that allowed for limited non-consensual PvP but only in specific locations

 [article]: http://www.reddit.com/r/DestinyTheGame/comments/2fd4mo/if_you_wonder_why_there_is_no_general_chat_in/